|

 performances came against the Eagle River Falcons in the 1947-48 season when he

 scored 6 goals, the Radars winning 13-5."
-He was inducted into the
+Whittaker's last season was in

 Upper